sourceplusplus/interface-jetbrains/docs/markdown/01-introduction/06-configure-source-plugin.md

 To connect the Source++ Plugin to a Source++ Core server go to:
  - `File >> Settings >> Source++ >> Manage Environments`

-Depending on your setup, the Source++ settings may also be located at:
+Depending on your setup, the settings may also be located at:
  - `File >> Settings >> Other Settings >> Source++ >> Manage Environments`

 ![](../../images/plugin/Manage%20Environments.png)